pojntfx/networked-linux-memsync/docs/main.md

 Memory management forms a cornerstone of any kernel, serving as a critical buffer between applications and physical memory; it can be considered one of the fundamental purposes of a kernel itself.
 This system helps maintain system stability and provides security guarantees, such as ensuring that only a specific process can access its allocated memory.

-Within the context of Linux, memory management is divided into two afore-mentioned major segments of kernel space and user space.
+Within the context of Linux, memory management is divided into two aforementioned major segments of kernel space and user space.
 The kernel memory module is responsible for managing kernel space.
 Slab allocation is a technique employed in managing this segment; the technique groups objects of the same size into caches, enhancing memory allocation speed and reducing fragmentation of memory[@bonwick1994slaballoc].
 User space is the memory segment where applications and certain drivers store their memory in Linux.
 User space memory management involves a paging system, offering each application its unique private virtual address space.

 This virtual address space is divided into units known as pages, each typically 4 KB in size.
 Pages can be mapped to any location in physical memory, providing flexibility and optimizing memory utilization.
 The use of this virtual address space further adds a layer of abstraction between the application and physical memory, enhancing the security and isolation of processes[@gorman2004linuxmem].